Divakar2547/Framehouse-/README.md

 # Framehouse

-Framehouse is a full-stack event photo workflow for studios, photographers, and clients.
-It gives teams a single place to manage events, upload raw images, curate galleries, and share a private client-facing gallery protected by a PIN.
+Framehouse is a full-stack event photo gallery platform for studios, teams, and clients.
+It helps you manage events, upload photos, curate client galleries, and publish private galleries with a PIN-protected access flow.

-This project is set up as a real application with:
+This repo contains:
-- a React + Vite front end
+- a Vite + React frontend
-- an Express + Prisma + MongoDB back end
+- an Express + Prisma + MongoDB backend
-- AWS S3-compatible storage with a local mock fallback
-- Sharp-based image processing for thumbnails and gallery variants
+- image handling and gallery publishing workflows
+- a client-facing public gallery experience with PIN verification
-- Docker Compose support for local development
+- local development without Docker

 ---

 ## Overview

-The app is designed for modern photo studios and event teams that need to:
-- manage multiple events and team assignments
-- upload and organize a large number of images
-- present selected shots in a polished client gallery
-- keep gallery access private using a PIN and cookie-based session
-- allow clients to favorite and download approved images

-The workflow is intentionally simple:
-1. A studio admin creates an event and assigns team members.
-2. Photographers upload images to the project.
-3. The backend processes the files and stores optimized variants.
+The product is designed around a real photography workflow:
+1. Admins create and manage events.
+2. Team members upload photos for an event.
+3. Photos are reviewed and selected for a gallery.
-4. A gallery is created, curated, and published.
+4. A private gallery is published with a unique slug and PIN.
-5. Clients open a public gallery, verify a PIN, and browse/download approved photos.
+5. Clients open the public gallery, verify the PIN, and browse approved images.

+The app supports both internal studio usage and a polished client sharing flow.

 ---

-## Key features
+## Features

-### Studio/admin side
+### Studio/admin workflow
 - create and manage events
-- assign photographers to specific events
+- assign staff and team members to events
-- view dashboard metrics and recent activity
-- upload photo batches for an event
+- upload and review event photos
-- curate selected images into a client gallery
+- select highlights for a client gallery
-- publish a gallery with PIN protection and download controls
+- publish a gallery with a PIN
-- view analytics on published galleries
+- allow or disable downloads
+- manage gallery visibility and access

-### Team member side
+### Team member workflow
-- sign in with a staff account
+- sign in to the studio app
-- view assigned events only
+- see assigned events
-- upload images for event projects
+- upload photos for event work
-- monitor image readiness and gallery status
+- review image readiness and event status

-### Client/public side
+### Client/public workflow
-- access a gallery by unique slug
+- open a gallery via a unique slug
-- enter a 6-digit PIN to unlock the gallery
+- enter a 6-digit PIN to unlock access
-- browse approved photos in a simple gallery experience
+- browse gallery photos
 - favorite images during the session
-- download images if the admin has enabled downloads
+- download approved images when enabled

 ---

 ## Tech stack

 ### Frontend
-- React 18
+- React
 - Vite
 - React Router
 - TanStack React Query
-- CSS custom styling
+- CSS modules and custom styling
-- Lucide icons

 ### Backend
 - Node.js
 - Express
 - Prisma ORM
 - MongoDB
+- JWT auth
 - Zod validation
-- JWT auth and gallery session handling
-- Helmet, CORS, rate limiting
+- rate limiting and CORS protections

 ### Media and storage
-- Sharp for image resizing and generation
+- Sharp for image processing
-- AWS S3 support via AWS SDK
+- AWS S3-compatible storage support
-- local mock storage fallback when AWS credentials are not configured
+- local storage fallback when cloud storage is not configured

 ---